hirotopiaaa/rust-learning/tutorial-25-concurrency/README.md

 Rust only includes one-to-one threading, which means that each thread corresponds to one operating system thread.
 This is different from languages like Go, which use a many-to-many threading model.

 #### Message

+A channel is a way to send messages between threads.
+In Rust, `use std::sync::mpsc`, mpsc stands for multiple producer, single consumer.
+This module provides a way to create channels for communication between threads.
+The `Sender` and `Receiver` types allow you to send messages between threads in a thread-safe way.
+Only one receiver can receive messages from a channel, but multiple senders can send messages.

+A channel will close when all senders or all receivers are dropped (i.e., go out of scope or are explicitly dropped).

 #### Sharing